-This is the first of a series on the role of diet on endurance performance.
-Be sure to read the second article, Nutrition Strategies to Maximize Fat Adaptation, which explains what to eat before, during and after endurance training sessions.
-And the third article, High Fat Diets and Ultra Endurance Performance which explores diet’s role during endurance training and looks at the overall affect of a high fat diet on performance.
+This is the first of a series on the role of diet in endurance performance.
+Be sure to read the second article, “Nutrition Strategies to Maximize Fat Adaptation,” which explains what to eat before, during, and after endurance training sessions, and the third article, “High-Fat Diets and Ultra-Endurance Performance,” which explores the diet’s role during endurance training and looks at the overall effect of a high-fat diet on performance.

 The Benefits of Fat Adaptation to the Endurance Athlete

 Carbohydrates and fat are the primary fuel sources used by the muscles during endurance exercise.
 However, intensity and duration of the exercise, fuel availability, and training status (your level of training/fitness) will dictate the contribution of each energy source used.
 Endurance exercise lasting longer than 90 minutes results in depleted muscle glycogen (carbohydrate) stores and the need to eat carbohydrates during exercise in order to prolong performance and reduce the time it takes to reach fatigue (1, 2, 3), as well as to speed recovery.

 Nutrition strategies have traditionally focused on optimizing carbohydrate storage in the muscles and liver to enhance endurance performance.
 However, we are only able to store a limited amount of carbohydrates in the body.
 Even in the leanest of athletes there is an abundance of fat that can be used to provide a steady supply of energy.
 Recently there has been a resurgence of interest in fat adaptation training and low-carbohydrate, high-fat (LCHF) diets as means of optimizing the usage of this fat reserve, helping you go farther for longer.